 Contract Form: means the form that details the customer specific terms, which forms part of the Product Licence Agreement.

-Customer Data: means logos, job descriptions and data processed or intended to be processed by the Customer using the Software or by Candidate Manager pursuant to this Agreement, including any data submitted by prospective applicants to the Customer, or by the Customer to Candidate Manager.
+Customer Data: means logos, job descriptions and data processed or intended to be processed by the Customer using the Software or by Talent Pack pursuant to this Agreement, including any data submitted by prospective applicants to the Customer, or by the Customer to Talent Pack.

 Consumer Price Index: the most recent Consumer Price Index published by the Irish Central Statistics Office.

 Data Protection Legislation: the Data Protection Acts, 1988 to 2003, as amended from time to time, or any other applicable data protection laws.

 Defect: failure of the Software to perform in all material respects to the Product Specification issued by the Supplier during the Term to reflect any modification, new version or update of the Software.

 Fees: the licence fee payable by the Customer to the Supplier under Clause 7.

 Governing law and jurisdiction: the product licence agreement is governed by and construed in accordance with Irish law and parties hereby submit to the non-exclusive jurisdiction of the Irish courts.

 Intellectual Property Rights: patents, rights to inventions, copyright and related rights, trademarks and service marks, trade names and domain names, rights in get-up, rights to goodwill or to sue for passing off or unfair competition, rights in designs, rights in computer software, database rights, rights in confidential information (including know-how and trade secrets) and any other intellectual property rights.